Wildfire forces evacuation of hundreds of Utah homes

 The fire has also forced road closures, including U.S. Highway 89.

-No homes were reported damaged and the fire was 2 percent contained.

-Some 250 people are fighting the blaze, including helicopters and heavy air tankers, but the winds made it hard for the aircraft to take off.
+About 250 people are fighting the blaze, including helicopters and heavy air tankers, but the winds made it hard for the aircraft to take off.

 Forest managers have said they decided to contain the fire and let it burn in a remote area to protect firefighters and boost habitat in the area where wildfires are part of the ecosystem.